 10. Default or File for Bankruptcy

 If you have no other option, filing for bankruptcy can help you with your title loan debt.
+Bankruptcy may reduce your principal balance or loan balance, and if you default on your loan, debt collectors may pursue repayment.
 Use this option as your last resort because it hurts your credit score the most.
 It could take a few years before you can get approved for any other credit.

 - Pro: Will help reducing your debt